bharath12b5/mvn-linux/Building-Perl-MongoDB-Driver.md

       ```shell
       sudo cpan MongoDB
       ```
-      i) _**Note:** The CPAN dialog for the MongDB module install follows the pattern described above for `Bundle::CPAN`.
+      i) _**Note:** The CPAN dialog for the MongoDB module install follows the pattern described above for `Bundle::CPAN`.
 In the first instance to accept the default answers offered, taking note of any failures._

       ii) _**Note:** The CPAN repository is subject to continual updates which leads to occasional intermittent build, and test failures, possibly leading to a dependent module not being installed.
 Where a module has not been installed, it will first become apparent at run time, or in the testing (below) should a script attempt to access missing code.
 In such circumstances you can, try to reload the failed module with `sudo cpan <moduleName>`, or find the CPAN build directory (default=`/root/.cpan/build/`) to install it 'by hand', or try to install an older/later module version, or consult the documentation or 'the web' for further advice._